-BORANDA is an original composition by the singer Edu Lobo.
+BORANDA is an original composition by the Brazilian singer and songwriter Edu Lobo.
 It appears on the album EDU E (MARIA) BETHANIA (Elenco, 1966).
-Its original name is Borandá (with an accent mark).
-Few know the meaning of the word, Borandá.
-It comes from the Brazilian indigenous word, “Emborar Andar,” which means “to continue walking.”
-The song was translated for La Sonora Ponceña by Ruben Blades and appears on the album El Gigante Del Sur (The Giant of the South, 1977).
-The song is performed by Luigi Texidor and Ruben Blades and Hector Lavoe sing coro (back-up).
-Also, songstress Yolanda Rivera makes an appearance.
+Boranda comes from the Brazilian indigenous word, “Emborar Andar,” which means “continue walking.”
+The song was translated for Papo Lucca by Ruben Blades.
+It appeared on the album EL GIGANTE DEL SUR (THE GIANT OF THE SOUTH).
+Participants include Ruben Blades, Hector Lavoe, and Yolanda Rivera.

 THE LYRICS SPEAK ABOUT A DROUGHT